1971 Women's World Cup: Later tournaments

 The tournament was later followed by the series of Mundialito tournaments throughout the 1980s, mostly held in Italy, and FIFA's Women's Invitation Tournament in China in 1988 before the first FIFA Women's World Cup in China in 1991.

 Aftermath

-In 2023, several documentaries were released about the 1971 event:
+As of 2023, several documentaries were released about the 1971 event:

 In Mexico, Tan cerca de las nubes, directed by Manuel Cañibe, on that country's squad that participated in the 1970 cup in Italy, as well as the 1971 one.
 In Argentina, México 71, directed by Carolina Gil Solari and Carolina M. Fernández, on the Argentine squad's experiences during the cup.

-In the UK, Copa 71, directed by Rachel Ramsay and James Erskine.
+In the UK, Copa 71 (2023), directed by Rachel Ramsay and James Erskine.